AY2122S1-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the delete Nok mechanism behaves at each step.
 The example command is `deleteNok 1`.

 Step 1.
-The user and executes `deleteNok 1` command to delete the NoK details of the first elderly in the elderly list.
+The user executes `deleteNok 1` command to delete the NoK details of the first elderly in the elderly list.
 This prompts the `LogicManager` to start its execution by calling its `execute()` command.

 Step 2. `LogicManager` calls the `NurseyBookParser` to parse the command.